tezos-checker/checker/docs/liquidation-auction.md

 1. Check if the given slice belongs to a completed auction, ignore otherwise.
 2. Remove the slice from the contents of the relevant completed_auction.
+3. Remove the slice from the linked list at relevant burrows `liquidation_slices`.

 ## Claiming a winning bid